Dear Parents and Students: September 2020

 Students will be assessed and graded during each of the four marking periods.
 Assessments will be conducted according to the High School Instrumental [String, Wind, or Percussion] Assessment Rubric.
 Categories include: Note Accuracy, Rhythmic Accuracy, Tone, Intonation, Playing Position, Musicality, etc. Copies of this rubric are available upon request.

 Students enrolled in Symphony Orchestra are required to learn the solo for either District (PMEA) or All-County Orchestra (BCMEA).
 Symphony Orchestra members need to acquire the solo in September and perform the first page of the solo for the October Assessments.
 By the last Assessment, Symphony Orchestra members MUST be able to perform the entire PMEA or BCMEA solo.

-All scheduled rehearsals, performances, and assessments are mandatory.
-Besides the great performance opportunities, students will average 3 after-school obligations per month.
 The calendar is provided in order to give advance notice and students are expected to attend rehearsals for the groups in which they are enrolled.
 Non-school related work is not considered a valid excuse given the advance notice of rehearsals.
-If a student is suddenly unable to attend a rehearsal due to a family emergency, please call me at school.
+If a student is suddenly unable to attend a rehearsal due to a family emergency, please email me or send a Remind message.

 Please understand the following Attendance Rules.
 Any infraction will result in an unexcused absence and a lower grade will be given for that rehearsal.

 - Students who must miss a scheduled rehearsal must give at least one week’s notice in writing.

 - Students who anticipate a sports-related conflict must present a note one month in advance so that the coaches can be contacted and a compromise worked out.
 The most common way of avoiding conflicts is to split time.
 For example: sport 2:30 to 3:45, orchestra 3:45 to 5:00 or visa versa.